 Most smartphones have built-in antivirus apps, for instance.
 Find yours and adjust its settings.
 “Find My Device” is another feature you should enable – if your phone gets stolen, it will be a lifesaver.
 For the same reason, you should download a remote wipe app, too.

 3. Protect and Encrypt All Your Mobile Data

 While you’re downloading third-party security tools, you should find a good data encryption app as well.
 These apps serve to mask data in your internal storage, which means that nobody will be able to decipher it even if they somehow crack your password.

 A Virtual Private Network, or a VPN for short, will do the same with your internet traffic.
 By encrypting the data your device exchanges with the websites you visit, the best VPN will keep you utterly invisible to cybercriminals while you’re browsing the internet (to download one click here).

-Beside, you can find more VPN apps for Android or iOS here.
+Besides, you can find more VPN apps for Android or iOS here.

 4. Update Your Phone and Apps Regularly

-When we said earlier that smartphone manufacturers are doing their best to keep your device safe from cybercrime, this is what we meant – every time a new weak spot is detected on your phone, the manufacturer develops a security patch and seals it shut.
+When we said earlier that smartphone manufacturers are doing their best to keep your device safe from cybercrime, this is what we meant – every time a new weak spot detected on your phone, the manufacturer develops a security patch and seals it shut.

 Unfortunately, this patch cannot work unless you specifically trigger it.

 This is why IT security experts insist on keeping our operating systems up-to-date at all times.
 Older versions are full of vulnerabilities that cybercriminals know about too.
 So until these patches are made automatic, it’s a user’s responsibility to run them.